mmann1123/pyGIS/_sources/docs/b_conda_started.md

 # find the "CONTAINER ID" of the container that was just exited seconds ago,
 # and replace the example ID used below

-# commit changes to new named image
+# commit changes to new named image (replace 12 digit container id from one listed above)
 docker commit 9c3f33afcff9 geowombat

 # list all available images, look for geowombat.